-The objective of RACO is to sell homes that the asset evaluation matrix identifies as less suitable for re-letting and to use the sales proceeds to supply at least 1.5 new affordable homes for every home sold.
+The objective of RACO is to sell properties that the asset evaluation matrix identifies as less suitable for re-letting and to use the sales proceeds to supply at least 1.5 new affordable homes for every home sold.
+For sales and investments committed to date the programme has delivered 1.6 new affordable homes for every home sold.

-A total of 99 sales completed in the year to bring the total sales to 230.
-Other than 5 units, all the void properties advertised for sale in the year were sold to the London Borough of Tower Hamlets.
+A total of 52 sales completed in the year to bring the total sales to 282.
+Other than 15 units, all the void properties advertised for sale in the year were sold to the London Borough of Tower Hamlets.

-The Board has approved development schemes to be funded from RACO proceeds that will deliver 357 new affordable homes.
-We are actively considering more opportunities to utilise future proceeds from RACO.
+The Board has approved development schemes to be funded from RACO proceeds that will deliver 750 new affordable homes.

-Summary Of Financial Performance
+Summary of Financial Performance